aaron-grau/curic/javascript/projects/js_reversi/README.md

 * Begin writing a run-loop.
 * `Game` should be modified to support `HumanPlayer`s and `AIPlayer`s.
-* Make your AI make random, but valid moves to start.
+* Your AI should make random, but valid moves to start.
 Once that's working, have it make smarter moves.

 ## Bonus